navio/HTML-Performance-tools/README.md

-Implementation on HTML Performance API
+Implementation of HTML Performance API
 ============

 Example of Navigation Timing